DiegoGuisasola/broken/README.md

 # Referencias

-Here's your requested data converted into a markdown table:

 | # | Author(s) | Title | Publication | Year | Summary |
 |---|-----------|-------|-------------|------|---------|
 | 1 | Nijenhuis, E.R., Van der Hart, O. | Dissociation in Trauma: A New Definition and Comparison with Previous Formulations | Journal of Trauma & Dissociation | 2011 | Proposes that trauma-related structural dissociation of the personality involves a division of the personality into different types of subsystems, not a defense mechanism. |